cmacrae/savemacos/README.md

 Save OS X
 =========

-A repo for work on making Apple's operating system more "usable" for us UNIX geeks.
+The official repo for the [Save OS X](http://saveosx.org/) project,  striving to make Apple's operating system more "usable" for us UNIX users.

 ![alt text](img/hexley.png)

 About
 -----

-This is simply a convenient place to drop and share any work being conducted on the (not officially named) Save OS X project.
-This is a collaborative project between myself and yrmt.
-This project is still a work in progress, so please, for your own sake; wait until we're finished to run any scripts here ;)
+This is a collaborative project between Calum MacRae and Youri Muoton.
+This is still a work in progress, so please, for your own sake; wait until we're finished to run any scripts here ;)

-**More to come soon...**